 Yes.
 However, if the MBA electives you have completed are not the ones designated for the FLM, you would need to enroll in additional MBA electives to complete the FLM of choice.

 Yes.
-Additional FLMs are being designed and likely will be announced in Spring 2018.
+Additional FLMs are being designed and likely will be announced in the near future.

 MBA students declare their FLM designation within their graduation paperwork, typically within their last semester in the MBA Program.

 Academic certificates are different than industry-based certifications.
 The FLM certificate indicates that a student has successfully completed a designated set of academic courses associated with a career-focused topic.
 A certification typically means that an individual has passed a professional or industry-based test of skills and competencies.
 As an academic institution, our program offers certificates to recognize successful completion of a designated set of academic courses with content that is readily applicable to the workplace.

 FLM Core classes are offered in person and online.
 All FLM elective courses are offered online only.

 Yes.
 This would require the MBA graduate to complete an MBA re-enrollment form, requesting non-degree (NOD) admission for the FLM certificate program.

 Important to note:

 - NOD graduate students do not qualify for Financial Aid/Military funding since all graduate students are required to be enrolled in “degreed” programs to qualify.

 - NOD graduate tuition cost is based on the Rutgers “in-state” and “out-of-state” tuition rate.